 The good news that over the years my dad and I have both made tremendous progress with our relationship and our emotions.
 He has softened over the years and become more open and verbally supportive.
 I too have softened toward him.

 That being said, the quiet, shameful emotional struggles that I and my father and so many men face in our private lives were passed down through the generations.
+In another note, if you grew up without a role model, Steve Harvey has interesting advice on becoming a man without a father.

 And We Wonder Why Men Are Quietly Struggling With Their Emotions